eclipse/repairnator/doc/repairnator-config.md

 This attribute is optional.

-When running any scripts on Repairnator, a UUID is created which we call the `RUN_ID`.
+When running any scripts on Repairnator, a UUID is created (we call it the `RUN_ID`).
 This UUID is used to distinguish between different invocations of Repairnator.
-However, as it is a generated UUID it might be difficult to remember and to look back on a database.
+However, as it is a generated UUID, it might be difficult to remember and to look back on a database.
 To simplify this job, we provide with this attribute a way to add a suffix to this generated UUID: we guarantee the uniquess of the UUID, but we simplify its usage in the DB.

 Its default value is empty.